phughesmcr/Miski/README.md

 Batch add/remove preflights the full dense list before mutating anything.
 Inactive entities, duplicate entity IDs, and capacity failures throw before ownership, component data, archetypes, changed state, or query caches are changed.
 Removal remains idempotent for active entities that do not own the component.
+These APIs are optimized for bulk archetype movement, but they are still transitions; avoid using them as per-frame whole-world toggles when a tag, query filter, or data field can represent the same state.

 #### Test for Component presence